Data center, PC demand drives Intel profit beat

 Net revenue rose 18.7 percent to $19.16 billion.

-Analysts on average were expecting adjusted earnings of $1.15 per share and revenue of $18.11 billion, according to Refinitiv data.
+Analysts on average were expecting adjusted earnings of $1.15 per share and revenue of $18.11 billion.

 The company is still in the midst of a CEO search following the departure of Brian Krzanich in June after an investigation found he had a consensual relationship with an employee in breach of company policy.
 Chief Financial Officer Robert Swan is currently acting as its interim CEO.

-Reporting by Sonam Rai in Bengaluru and and Stephen Nellis in San Francisco; Editing by Anil D'Silva
+Reporting by Sonam Rai in Bengaluru and and Stephen Nellis in San Francisco; Additional reporting by Akanksha Rana; Editing by Anil D'Silva